 Read more about Kent area profiles.

 Since the Census, approximately 39,400 new dwellings have been built in Kent.
-This is an average number of 5,512 each year up to 2017/18 .
-As a result, we estimate that Kent is now home to approximately 673,600 dwellings in 2017.
-This is an 6% increase over 6 years .
+This is an average number of 5,512 each year up to 2017/18.
+As a result, we estimate that Kent is now home to approximately 680,400 dwellings in 2018.

 Data from the Land Registry states that the average house price in Kent during 2018 was £339,689.
 This is higher than the national average of £297,220 but lower than the average for the South East which is £379,717 .